toni-heittola/js-datatable/README.md

 - Update line plot to support logarithmic y-axis.
 - Update line plot to support vertical segments and horizontal highlight lines.
 - Update bar plot to support horizontal highlight lines.
-- Add parameter to hide toolbar and table.
+- Add a parameter to hide toolbar and table.

 **v1.1.0**